-Before attempted insertion of the PICC, babies were assigned randomly (1:1) using a secure, 24-hour, web-based system to receive either an antimicrobial-impregnated or a standard PICC.
+Participants were randomised to either an antimicrobial-impregnated or a standard PICC using a secure web based randomisation programme by the PI or delegated other at site, this was controlled centrally by the Clinical Trials Research Centre (University of Liverpool) to ensure allocation concealment.
 Randomisation sequences were computer-generated by an independent statistician in random blocks of two and four, stratified by site.
 It was impractical to mask clinicians to PICC allocation because rifampicin caused brown staining of the antimicrobial impregnated PICC.
 Participant inclusion in analyses and occurrence of outcome events were determined blind to the randomised allocation.